 Glass or Plastic Bottles?

 Your baby may give you clues about which he likes better.
 Some things to consider: Plastic bottles are lightweight and shatterproof but may not last as long as glass.
 In the past, some parents chose glass to avoid a chemical called bisphenol A (BPA) that is used in some plastic bottles.
 Now, all plastic bottles sold in the U.S. are BPA-free.
 Hybrid bottles are plastic on the outside so they don’t break, with a glass liner between the plastic and the formula.

 What to Know About Nipples

 Most are made of silicone or latex, and they come in various shapes.
 They sometimes have different "flow rates," based on the size of the nipple's hole.
-You may want to try several types to see what your baby likes best.
-Check nipples regularly for signs of wear or cracking.
+You may want to try several types to see what your baby likes and can drink easily from.
+Check nipples often for signs of wear or cracking.
 Replace any that are worn or discolored.

 Stick to Breast Milk or Formula

 Give your newborn only pumped breast milk or formula in the bottle -- no water or juice.
 Mix formula exactly as it says on the label.
 Adding too much water thins the formula, skimping on nutrition.
 And it may cause low salt in the baby, which can lead to seizures.
-Too little water may be hard for your baby's stomach and kidneys.
+Too little water may be hard for your little one's stomach and kidneys.